zmoon/ert-afrl-edp/coord-tran/README.md

 make -C src
 ```

-Get range and bearing for the example locations of interest:
+Get range (km) and bearing (deg) for the example locations of interest:

 ```
 > ./bin/g2r -75 37 -66 18